Skip to main content

 A typical order-based procurement process includes a customer who places an order and a supplier fulfilling it.
 If the ordered material is not on stock in a sufficient quantity at a supplier's facility (see [CX-0122] Item Stock Exchange) it needs to be scheduled for production.
 These quantities of scheduled production are the subject of this standard and are referred to as the Planned Production Output.
 To ensure that the Planned Production Output information will be interpreted, handled and exchanged in an interoperable manner between partners participating in Catena-X, this standard document defines the PlannedProductionOutput aspect model and the API to be used in the Catena-X network.

-Figure 1 shows the high-level architecture of the "Planned Production Output Exchange" in the Catena-X dataspace and the central services that are involved.
-Both the data consumer and the data provider must be members of the Catena X network in order to communicate with each other.
-With the help of centrally managed Identity Access Management (IAM) each participant can authenticate itself, verify the identity of the requesting party and decide whether to authorize the request.
-The data provisioning is based on an asynchronous exchange of request and response messages.
+Figure 1 shows the high-level architecture of the "Planned Production Output Exchange" in the Catena-X dataspace and the services that are involved.
+Both the data consumer and the data provider must be members of the Catena-X network in order to communicate with each other.
+With the help of the Credential Service and the Identity Access Management (IAM) each participant can authenticate itself, verify the identity of the requesting party and decide whether to authorize the request.
+The Planned Production Output data is provisioned in accordance with [CX-0002].

 Figure 1: high-level architecture of the Planned Production Output Exchange in Catena-X Figure 1: high-level architecture of the Planned Production Output Exchange in Catena-X